 According to Bob Parker, group vice president and general manager of IDC Retail, Energy, and Manufacturing Insights, "Whatever you call the vision — smart manufacturing, Industry 4.0, or the future factory — achieving the next generation of cyberphysical production requires a number of technologies to come together.
 In this IDC TechScape, we identify the key technologies, categorize the relative impact, and provide insight into how they should be deployed.
 Clients can use this report to build a more effective road map to the future factory."

-Collaborative applications, Data access, analysis and delivery, Digital transformation, Ethernet switch, IT strategy and governance, Internet of things, Networking and connectivity devices, Operations and manufacturing applications, Technology buyer, Transformative tech: IoT, robotics and 3D print, Wearables
+Collaborative applications, Data access, analysis and delivery, Digital transformation strategies, Ethernet switch, IT strategy and governance, Internet of things, Networking and connectivity devices, Operations and manufacturing applications, Technology buyer, Transformative tech: IoT, robotics and 3D print, Wearables